HAKORADev/Python_Game_Box_PGB/README.md

 ## About This Repository

-This repository serves as a **reference and archival** for Python Game Box (PGB) | Flash Revival.
-The official releases and complete documentation are available on our itch.io page.
+This repository serves as a **main development and releases** for Python Game Box (PGB) | Flash Revival.
+The old releases and complete documentation are available on itch.io page and all feature updates will be here.

-### 🎮 Official Release
+### 🎮 old Release
 **[Python Game Box (PGB) | Flash Revival](https://hakoradev.itch.io/python-game-box-pgb-flash-revival)**

 All detailed information, game lists, screenshots, and installation guides can be found on the official itch.io page.